reconquest/gunter/README.md

 # Gunter

-Gunter is a configuration system which is created with KISS (Keep It Short and Simple) principle in mind.
+Gunter is a configuration system which was created with KISS (Keep It Short and Simple) principle in mind.

 Gunter takes a files and directories from the templates directory, takes a